FoniksFox/Chatting-App/Boris/README.md

 ### Color Scheme

-- Primary: *To be decided*
+- Accent: Set to a shade of blue for now, but the intentios is to later let the user pick it (or use the browser's accent color)
 - Message bubbles: Differentiated colors for sent/received
 - Emphasis on readability and eye comfort

 ### Typography

-- *Font to be decided*
+- System fonts are prefered, with safe fallbacks
 - Proper font weights for hierarchy
 - Optimal font sizes for readability

 ### Layout

+- Two-panels
+  - Contacts panel
+    - Header with app name and action buttons
+    - Search bar for filtering contacts
-- Fixed header with chat title/controls
+    - Contacts list with a folder view
-- Scrollable message area
+  - Chatting panel
+    - Header with contact name and options button
+    - Chat area, where all the messages are displayed
-- Fixed input area at bottom
+    - Input bar at the bottom
+- Scrollable message and contacts areas
-- Responsive design for mobile devices
+- Responsive design for mobile devices *to be added*

 ### HTML Structure